-If you have decided that a spider is right for you but you have never owned one before, it is probably best to select a species that isn’t delicate or dangerous.
+If you’ve decided that a spider is right for you but you’ve never owned one before, it’s probably best to select a species that isn’t delicate or dangerous.
 Some tarantula types that are ideal for beginners are the Chilean Rose or the Mexican Redleg.
-Their venom is fairly mild and they are docile compared to other tarantulas.
+Their venom is fairly mild, and they’re docile compared to other tarantulas.

 Find out about the care (housing, environment, diet) needed for the spider you are considering.
 While many spiders are inexpensive to obtain, providing them with the right environment can be complicated for some of the more exotic species.

 Food and Water

 Spiders are predators.
 Their diet consists of crickets, moths, grasshoppers, bees, butterflies, and flies.
 If you plan on capturing their food yourself, be sure the insects have not been exposed to pesticides or you may kill your pet spider.
 Usually, spiders only need to eat one or two times each week, although this depends on size and species, so check available information to ensure proper health of your pet.